open-source-labs/SeeQR/README.md

 1. Download and install [Postgres.app](https://postgresapp.com/)(Mac)/[PGAdmin](https://www.pgadmin.org/download)(Windows) and start it before opening up SeeQR
 2. Ensure that psql is available in the `$PATH`
+     - Open a new terminal
+     - Use command:
+        export PATH="/Applications/Postgres.app/Contents/Versions/9.5/bin:$PATH"
 3. Ensure that a 'postgres' role exists
+     - Open a database in Postgres
+     - Use command:
+        SET ROLE postgres
+4. Ensure that your Postgres instance is running on port 5432
+     - If there is currently an instance running on port 5432
+        - Open a new terminal
+        - Use command to end all:
+            sudo pkill -u postgres
 4. Download the latest version of [SeeQR](https://github.com/open-source-labs/seeqr/releases/latest)

 ## Built With